Elective courses

 BQA510031/41 – Functional Genomics and Bioinformatics

-Credit Hours: 03 (45 class hours)
+Credit Hours: 3 (45 class hours)

-Instructor: Prof. Dr. Guilherme Razzera and Prof. Dr. Guilherme Toledo
+Instructor: Guilherme Razzera and Guilherme Toledo

 Description: Genomic organization, gene annotation, alternative splicing mechanisms and their implications for transcription and translation processes.
 The course provides the practical application of knowledge in the assembly of transcriptomes in different physiological situations, as well as the comparative 3D modeling of proteins and molecular docking of ligands of interest.